boardgameio/boardgame.io/docs/documentation/api/Server.md

 3. `transport` (_object_): the transport implementation.
    If not provided, socket.io is used.

+4. `uuid` (_function_): an optional function that returns a unique identifier, used to create new game IDs and — if `generateCredentials` is not specified — player credentials.
+Defaults to [shortid](https://www.npmjs.com/package/shortid).

-4. `generateCredentials` (_function_): an optional function that returns player credentials to store in the game metadata and validate against.
-If not specified, the Lobby’s `uuid` implementation will be used.
+5. `generateCredentials` (_function_): an optional function that returns player credentials to store in the game metadata and validate against.
+If not specified, the `uuid` function will be used.

-5. `authenticateCredentials` (_function_): an optional function that tests if a player’s move is made with the correct credentials when using the default socket.io transport implementation.
+6. `authenticateCredentials` (_function_): an optional function that tests if a player’s move is made with the correct credentials when using the default socket.io transport implementation.

 ### Returns